-Each Career Pathway is aligned with careers at all education levels: High School, Industry Certification, associate degree, bachelor's degree, and Master's/Doctoral/Professional Degrees.
+Each Career Pathway is aligned with careers at all education levels: High School, Industry Certification, Associate's Degree, Bachelor's Degree, and Master's/Doctoral/Professional Degrees.
+From What Really Drives Regional Economic Development (2006)

 The primary factor is seen to be human capital . . . or talent.